 Seniors may take a spill for one of many reasons, usually:

-- Physical limitations.
-Poor gait or balance issues, decreased flexibility or reflexes.
+Physical limitations.
+Poor gait or balance issues, and/or decreased flexibility or reflexes.

 Why Falls Are Worse for Seniors

 Falls are more costly, more serious, and more debilitating for seniors than any other population.
 Why?
 Well, falls for seniors are more likely to result in broken bones, which require hospitalization and rehabilitation.
 The aging human body loses bone mass and muscle tone, and so when seniors fall, they are more likely to break a hip, leg, or arm bone.